 5 reasons why it's so hard to find clinical trial volunteers

-Thousands of research studies and clinical trials are carried out every year around the world with the hope of bringing potential treatment options and medical devices to market.
+Globally, there are thousands of research studies and clinical trials conducted each year, all with the shared goal of bringing new treatment options and medical devices to the market.
 However, approximately 80% of clinical trials are delayed or closed because of problems with recruitment.
-Clinical trials require a careful, meticulous approach to selecting participants, and finding the volunteers who fit the bill is not an easy feat.
-Below are five reasons why research teams fail to recruit patients for their clinical trials.

 Competing clinical trials